+In order to provide support for cash distributions on the common units, ECA agreed during the Subordination Period to subordinate 4,401,250 of the Trust units it originally acquired, which constituted 25% of the outstanding Trust units.
 ECA completed its drilling obligation to the Trust during the fourth quarter of 2011.
 Consequently, the subordinated units automatically converted into common units on a one-for-one basis on December 31, 2012.
-Holders of common units no longer have any right to the benefits of the subordination provisions that had been in effect with respect to the subordinated units.
-The period during which the subordinated units were outstanding is referred to as the "Subordination Period."
+ECA's right to receive the incentive distributions terminated upon the expiration of the Subordination Period.